 There are various ways to suffer slips and falls while working.
 You can slip and lose your balance, you can trip over objects left improperly in your walkway, or you can simply fall from an elevated position above the ground.
 Most injuries resulting from falls aren't caused by falls from overhead, as you might think.
 They are from falls at ground or floor level where we walk and work.

-Maintain work areas to prevent slips, trips, and falls:
+Housekeeping is fundamental in all work areas to prevent slips, trips, and falls.
 This is probably the most important thing you can do to prevent this type of accident.
-Housekeeping is the key to preventing slips, trips, and falls.